astroeri/Tieto_NS3_LTE/README.md

 How to commit
 ==============
-If you have added a files/directories or just simply maipulated a file.
+If you have added a files/directories or just simply maipulated a file.<br>
 Remember YOU are responsible for your commits.
-Make sure they work.
+Make sure they work.<br>

-git add .
+git add . <br>
 git commit

 How to push
 ==============